Alice-tech-node/Cloud-Native-Kubernetes-Operations-Platform/README.md

 Logs will appear in Grafana.
 <img width="1503" height="900" alt="View logs" src="https://github.com/user-attachments/assets/710d9123-25ac-4f41-808b-329acb0fe141" />

+*I deployed the Prometheus, Grafana, and Loki monitoring and logging stacks to gather platform telemetry, and subsequently optimized the cluster's resource footprints to drop host machine CPU usage.*

 ## **Phase 5: GitOps Layer**
 This phase automates application deployment and configuration management using Argo CD, ensuring that the Kubernetes environment continuously synchronizes with the desired state defined in a Git repository